joyent/conch-api/docs/development.md

 v2.45 goes to production, v2.46 is deployed to staging, and we being to accept PRs for v2.47.

+## Tests

+Every change pushed to github (unless a branch rule has been configured on a subbranch) will result in a webhook event that triggers Buildbot to execute a test run.
+These test results are reported to the `~conch-devel` chat channel, as well as emailed to the user who triggered the build.

+The tests are executed via `make test` in the Makefile at the root of the repository.
+The tests cover all aspects of the application, from low level functionality such as database access, logging, and json schema evaluation, to higher level integration testing of individual api endpoints.
+All the tests live in the `t/` directory in the repository.

+It is a necessary requirement that all pull requests must pass tests before they are considered for merging, whether to the master branch or a topic/feature branch.
+If you received a failure notificaton, follow the links in Buildbot to get more information about how your tests failed.

 ## Summary

 When written out like this, the development and release processes seem